Design and Implementation of Low Complexity Reconfigurable Filtered-OFDM based LDACS: Performance Analysis on ZSoC Testbed

 \subsection{Resource Utilization and Power Consumption Comparison}

-In this subsection, we compare the resource utilization and power consumption of the proposed filter and the PM approach based filter implemented on the ZC706.
-We also compare the same for one variant of the OFDM, FOFDM, and LRef-OFDM based LDACS transceiver. {For a detailed comparison of all the nine transceiver configurations one can refer to \cite{arxh}.} The resource utilization comparison is presented in the Table~\ref{hd}.
+In this subsection, we compare the resource utilization and power consumption of the proposed filter and the PM algorithm based filter implemented on the ZC706.
+We also compare the same for one variant of the OFDM, FOFDM, and LRef-OFDM based LDACS transceiver corresponding to 128 point FFT.
+For detailed comparison of all the nine transceiver configurations one can refer to \cite{arxh}.
+The resource utilization comparison is presented in the Table~\ref{hd}.
 We can observe from the Table~\ref{hd} that the proposed filter utilizes fewer resources than the PM based filter of WL 16 bit, and hence the proposed LRef-OFDM based LDACS transceiver has lower area requirement than FOFDM based LDACS transceiver.
 Also, as expected, the OFDM based LDACS transceiver shows the least resource utilization due to lack of an extra filtering module.

 We also compare the dynamic power and critical path delay for all the transceivers.
-Though, LRef-OFDM based LDACS (0.437 W) consumes 30.43\% more power than OFDM based LDACS (0.304 W), it consumes 14.14 \% less power than FOFDM based LDACS (0.509 W) due to proposed filter design.
-Also, the critical path delay of the LRef-OFDM based LDACS is 12.1 ns compared to the 12.5 ns for FOFDM based LDACS, which means that the throughput of the LRef-OFDM is higher than FOFDM.
-Additionally, we compare the complexity for different WLs of OFDM and Ref-OFDM based LDACS transceiver in Table.~\ref{hd1}.
-We observed that resource utilization and power consumption increases with the increase in the WL.
-To summarize, LRef-OFDM based LDACS offers better OOBA and BER performance, along with lower implementation complexity and power consumption.
-This makes it an attractive alternative to the existing OFDM based LDACS for future air-ground communications.
+While LRef-OFDM based LDACS (0.437 W) consumes 30.43\% more power than OFDM based LDACS (0.304 W), it consumes 14.14 \% less power than FOFDM based LDACS (0.509 W) due to proposed filter design.
+The critical path delay for LRef-OFDM based LDACS (12.1 ns) is lower compared to FOFDM based LDACS (12.5 ns), and this can be advantageous (higher throughput) if multi-clock designs are implemented.
+Additionally, we compare the complexity for different WLs of OFDM and LRef-OFDM based LDACS transceiver in Table.~\ref{hd1}.
+We observed that resource utilization and power consumption increase with the increase in the WL.
+To summarize, LRef-OFDM based LDACS offers better OOBA and BER performance than OFDM based LDACS, along with lower implementation complexity and power consumption than FOFDM based LDACS.
+This makes it an attractive alternative for future air-ground communications.